BLUF

 • Why Tysons Buildout Fights Escalate So Quickly

 That tension is not random.
 Fairfax County treats Tysons as its urban center and long-term downtown, with transit-oriented mixed-use growth tied closely to land use, phasing, and implementation.
-The county’s land use framework for Tysons includes large areas planned for transit station, mixed-use, retail, mixed-use, residential, mixed-use, and related redevelopment patterns.
 Those conditions create exactly the kind of pressure that turns a routine office, retail, restaurant, or medical buildout into a dispute over scope, schedule, cost, and responsibility.

 What a Tysons Commercial Buildout Dispute Usually Looks Like